dshe/MinimalContainer/README.md

 #### constructors
 The container can create instances of types using public and internal constructors.
 In case a type has more than one constructor, indicate the constructor to be used with the 'ContainerConstructor' attribute.
-Otherwise, the constructor with the smallest number of arguments is chosen.
+Otherwise, the constructor with the smallest number of arguments is selected.
 ```csharp
 public class Foo
 {